You shall not be afraid of them; for the Lord your God is among you,

 They make me repay what I did not take.

 My sins are not hidden from you.

-6 Do not let those who wait for you be shamed through me, Lord God of Armies.
+6 Do not let those who wait for you be shamed because of me, Lord God of Hosts.

 Do not let those who seek you be brought to dishonor through me, God of Israel.